 Regulatory frameworks have a major impact on the business model, both in the Industrial Trucks & Services segment and in the Supply Chain Solutions segment.
 The products and services of companies in the KION Group have to comply with the specific legal requirements in their respective markets.
 Compliance with the different requirements has to be verified or certified.
 Many of the legal requirements are enshrined in product-specific standards and other norms (e.g. EN, ISO and DIN).

 Legal requirements also apply to the construction and operation of production facilities, including in relation to air pollution avoidance, noise reduction, waste production & disposal and health & safety.
-Furthermore, the KION Group fulfils all of the legal provisions pertaining to exports and financing business.
+The KION Group fulfils all of these requirements as well as all the legal provisions pertaining to exports and financing business.

 Influencing factors in the Industrial Trucks & Services segment